 FishTalk special correspondent Mollie Rudow reports that at a public hearing in Federalsburg this past Wednesday, August 10, “The meeting demonstrated that the will of the of the local and scientific communities falls against permitting AquaCon to build on the Marshyhope.
 The operation was described as an existential threat to the Atlantic sturgeon, and out of all the comments only one was pro-AquaCon.
 Community members raised concerns about fish die-off, reduced property values, and the degradation of the Marshyhope.”

 The fecal waste produced by this scale of operation would produce levels “well exceeding those of the entire human population of Caroline County, self-contained under a single roof,” according to a joint statement published in the Talbot Spy, written by a group of concerned scientists and community representatives.
-The statement also noted that AquaCon's latest two endeavors include mass die-offs of 600,000 fish in 2020 at a Miami, FL facility, and an incident at their pilot plant in Denmark in 2021 that turned a nearby waterway red with excessive amounts of iron chloride.
+The statement also noted the latest two similar endeavors include mass die-offs of 600,000 fish in 2020 at a Miami, FL facility, and an incident at a pilot plant in Denmark in 2021 that turned a nearby waterway red with excessive amounts of iron chloride.

 “The scale of this is astronomical,” said Dr. David Secor of the University of Maryland Center for Environmental Science, Chesapeake Biological Laboratory.
 “Sturgeon in this river are on the knife’s edge.
 These fish return here to spawn and as little as a half part per thousand change in salinity could kill their embryos.
 This is the wrong place to experiment with scaling up an untested system.”
 Secor also notes that it’s not only the sturgeon at risk, and that the river functions as a nursery for striped bass, white perch shad, river herring, and other species.